Save Email and Attachments as PDF

-- Save attachments as PDFs.
+- Save email and its attachments as PDF Portfolio.

 - Secure PDF documents by setting a user password for viewing.